 a. provided the examination was being accepted for credit here on the date the student took the examination, and

-b. provided that the examination was not taken during a students final 30 credits.
-The final 30 hours of credit are to be taken in residence, unless prior approval has been granted by the student's dean.
+b. provided that the examination was not taken during a student’s final 30 credits.
+The final 30 hours of credit are to be taken in residence, unless prior approval has been granted by the student's advising college.

 4. Credit will not be given for both completing a course and passing an examination covering substantially the same material.